 Given this horse’s unruly and wild spirit, Thoroughbreds are suitable for equestrians with experience.
 Beginners will find this horse incredibly overwhelming and difficult to train.
 This could be dangerous for both the horse and the rider.
 Only select a Thoroughbred if you have the proper training.

 Now that we’ve looked at each horse individually, let’s compare them to one another to get a better understanding of how the horses differ.

 The personality is largely where the Quarter Horse and Thoroughbred differ.
-Thoroughbreds are really feisty and unruly, whereas Quarter Horses are mellow and loving.
+Thoroughbreds are feisty and unruly, whereas Quarter Horses are mellow and loving.
 The personality should largely determine if the Quarter Horse or Thoroughbred is right for you.

-Quarter Horses tend to be very mellow and kind while still being eager to please, hardworking, and athletic.
+Quarter Horses tend to be mellow and kind while still being eager to please, hardworking, and athletic.
 This makes the breed ideal for just about any owner.
-Someone looking for a short distance racing horse will be just as pleased with the Quarter Horse as someone looking to surprise their children with a pet horse.
+Someone looking for a short-distance racing horse will be just as pleased with the Quarter Horse as someone looking to surprise their children with a pet horse.

-Thoroughbreds, on the other hand, are fairly spirited, energetic, and unruly.
+Conversely, Thoroughbreds are fairly spirited, energetic, and unruly.
 Although they dominate the industry of horse racing, they are not the ideal horse breed for families, small children, or beginners with minimal experience in horse training.

 With that in mind, Quarter Horses are right for just about anyone, except long-distance racers.
 If you want a horse for that purpose, select a Thoroughbred, and make sure to get an educated trainer.
 For any other needs, the Quarter Horse will likely be the more manageable and enjoyable horse of the two.